The Legal Aid Society: Services

 The Legal Aid Society provides a range of civil legal services, as well as criminal defense work, and juvenile representation in Family Court.
-The organization's primary purpose is to provide free legal assistance to New Yorkers who live at or below the poverty level and cannot afford to hire a lawyer when confronted with a legal problem.
-It handles more than 200,000 indigent criminal cases every year, serves as attorneys to more than 30,000 children and represents families, individuals and community groups in more than 30,000 cases.
-Legal Aid also conducts major class action litigation on behalf of thousands of welfare recipients, foster children, homeless families, elderly poor, inmates at Rikers Island and other prisoners.
+The organization's primary purpose is to provide free legal assistance to New Yorkers living at or below the poverty level who cannot afford to hire a lawyer when confronted with a legal problem.
+Annually, over two million New Yorkers benefit from Legal Aid's direct representation, impact litigation, and policy and legislative advocacy.

-The Legal Aid Society is the city's primary provider of criminal legal aid contract attorneys, along with New York County Defender Services in Manhattan, Brooklyn Defender Services in Brooklyn, Bronx Defenders in the Bronx, Queens Defenders in Queens, and the Neighborhood Defender Service in northern Manhattan.
-For New York City in fiscal year 2014, Legal Aid handled 225,776 cases for $102.5 million in compensation from the city (an average of $454 per case).
+The Legal Aid Society is the city's primary public defender, along with New York County Defender Services in Manhattan, Brooklyn Defender Services in Brooklyn, Bronx Defenders in the Bronx, Queens Defenders in Queens, and the Neighborhood Defender Service in northern Manhattan.
+With over 40 units and practice areas, including immigration, public benefits, and education, among others, it is also the largest provider of legal assistance in New York City housing courts.